longa2/longa2.github.io/projects/marching-band.md

 Throughout my entire high school career, I was a part of my high school's marching band.
 Within my time, I have partook in many parade marches, musical performances, and marching shows.

-Here is a video of one of our performances: [https://www.youtube.com/watch?v=viIGAdwvqhQ&list=RDviIGAdwvqhQ&start_radio=1](https://www.youtube.com/watch?v=viIGAdwvqhQ&list=RDviIGAdwvqhQ&start_radio=1)
+Here is a video of one of our performances on [Youtube](https://www.youtube.com/watch?v=viIGAdwvqhQ&list=RDviIGAdwvqhQ&start_radio=1).